archway-network/networks/README.md

 - Archway client's trusting period should be set to 2/3 of unbonding period e.g. for archway-1 (mainnet) the clients trusting period must be 1209600s
 - IBC client for the counterparty chain should also have a trusting period set to exactly 2/3 of the chains unbonding period

-### Requirements for Relayers

-- Must have a local fullnode

 ### Steps to create new IBC paths